dshynkev/ctf-writeups/2020/wectf/url_longener/README.md

 Now, to make things cleaner, we will just forgo the `http://google.com` URL entirely: as it turns out, empty `url` in a `Refresh` header causes a simple refresh of the page instead of an error.

-We eventually gave up on circumventing the escaping: unsurprisingly, `html.escape` seems to do its job properly.
+We eventually gave up on circumventing the escaping: `html.escape` seems to do its job properly.
 This means that we cannot make the redirect serve an HTML page with a `script` tag.
 But what if we use a server we control to serve a page that _sources a script_ from a redirect URL?
-There is seemingly no obstacle to having JS code in the body.
-An indeed,
+There is no obstacle to having JS code in the body.
+And indeed,
 ```html
 <!DOCTYPE html>
 <html lang="en">